 - plan their assessment workload

-Staff have a particular role to play in students as partners, for example, they can:
+Staff have a particular role to play in the students-as-partners approach.
+For example, they can:

 - facilitate students’ involvement in assessment-related institutional committees.